 Why Graduate Diploma in Addiction and Mental Health?

 The relationship between addiction and mental illness is complex.
 Roughly half of those who experience a mental illness during their lifetime will also experience a substance use disorder, and vice versa.
-But it doesn’t have to be this way.
+But there are ways to respond to and manage these co-morbid situations.

-Research is helping us identify and better understand the underlying causes that drive addiction and mental illness, including genetic and other risk factors.
-We now need compassionate and skilled professionals – from all walks of life – who can translate these findings into best practice approaches to policy, healthcare, social and community support.
+Research is helping us identify and better understand the underlying causes that may predispose an individual to addiction and mental illness, including biological, psychological and social risk factors.
+There is a growing need for skilled and compassionate professionals – from all sectors – who can apply these concepts to best practice approaches to policy, healthcare, social and community support.

 Whether you’re a medical practitioner, nurse, psychologist, social worker, pharmacist, educator or counsellor – you have a vital role to play.
 Step into a career that makes a real difference, helping people recover and rebuild their lives.